justincaryk/next-go-postgres-starter/README.md

 go mod tidy
 ```

-3. Profiles have been set up for Nextjs and Go.
+3. Docker Profiles have been set up for the frontend and backend directories.
 The db is always configured to run.
 Choose which best suits your development requirements:

 - To spin up nextapp and db only: `docker compose --profile nextapp up`
 - To spin up goapp and db only: `docker compose --profile goapp up`